BioHPC/BCB5200S20/docs/homework/hw2.md

 Run all Linux commands with shell to keep the commands.
 Then, provide the shell (or can copy/paste into your document)

 ### Submit
-Submit the doc (docs, pdf, txt, sh, and so on) to Blackboard.
+Submit all docs, scripts, results into one PDF or multiple files (docs, pdf, txt, sh, zip, or tar.gz) to Blackboard.